MHaringa/insurancerating/docs/reference/edit_smoothing.md

 # Edit a smoothing curve in a refinement workflow

-Modify a specified interval of a smoothing curve previously added with [`add_smoothing()`](https://mharinga.github.io/insurancerating/reference/add_smoothing.md).
+Modify the overall effect strength or a specified interval of a smoothing curve previously added with [`add_smoothing()`](https://mharinga.github.io/insurancerating/reference/add_smoothing.md).
-The function can fix boundary values and introduce internal control points, for example when actuarial review supports a flatter local effect or a documented transition between tariff segments.
+The function can replace the stored strength, fix boundary values and introduce internal control points.

 ## Usage